entity-framework-configuracion-dbcontext

 In this example,

-• These properties represent the tables in the database.
+• These properties represent the database tables.

 Configuring the Database Connection